caldepao/DATA3402.Spring.2025/Diabetes-Prediction-NN/README.md

 - One-hot encoding of categorical variables
 - Scaled numeric features using StandardScaler
 - Applied SMOTE to oversample the minority class (diabetic patients)

+- ### Addressing Class Imbalance with SMOTE

+Only ~8.5% of patients were labeled diabetic, which caused the model to under-predict the positive class.
+We used SMOTE (Synthetic Minority Over-sampling Technique) to rebalance the training data.
+This improved the model’s **recall** substantially while maintaining strong AUC performance.

 ---